StevePaytosh/JapaneseFlashCards/README.md

 Once you have loaded a CSV, hitting the "Next" button will bring up a new questions.
 Hitting "Next" again will answer the question

 Questions will be presented randomly, with a non-random option being in the works.

+The Master/Trunk branch of this repo is called senpai, for obvious reasons.

 **DOWNLOAD AND RUN**